jvoisin/snuffleupagus/doc/source/config.rst

   sp.disable_functions.function("system").filename("id.php").param("cmd").value("id").allow();
   sp.disable_functions.function("system").filename("id.php").drop()

-Of course, this is a trivial example, and a lot can be achieved with this feature, as you will see below.
+Of course, this is a trivial example,  a lot can be achieved with this feature, as you will see below.

 Filters